nooku/guides.nooku.org/behaviors/controller-behaviors.md

 }
 ```
+If you wanted to write a new behavior for your component, simply place it in a new directory under the `controller` folder of your component.
+For example, a new behavior called `ComAcmeControllerBehaviorFooable` would get placed in:

+`/components/com_acme/controller/behavior/fooable.php`

+Also, make sure that it extends, directly or indirectly, from [`KControllerBehaviorAbstract`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/controller/behavior/abstract.php#L16).

+## The Complete List of Controller Behaviors

+There is a lot of work done for you out of the box, and you should take the time to play with each of these structures.
+Doing so will let you write (or not have to write) the controller layer of your application much more quickly.

 + [Findable](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/components/com_koowa/controller/behavior/findable.php) - Special Joomla-centric behavior that handles updating the search index in Joomla when an entity is updated itself
 + [Cacheable](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/components/com_koowa/controller/behavior/cacheable.php) - Another Joomla-centric behavior to handle the caching of requests based on state and the invalidation of that cache when an entity changes.